cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 | **Post-Conditions (Error)**    | 1.
 If `onTimeoutPacket` fails and the application state is unchanged <br> 2. `packetCommitment` is not cleared out | 1. `onTimeoutPacket(..)==True; app.State(beforeTimeoutPacket)!=app.State(afterTimeoutPacket)`<br> 2. `provableStore.get(packetCommitmentPath(packet.channelSourceId, packet.sequence)) === null` |

 ###### Pseudo-Code

+The ICS-04 provides an example pseudo-code that enforce the above described conditions so that the following sequence of steps MUST occur for a packet to be timed-out by the sender chain.

+>**Note:** We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.

 ```typescript
 function timeoutPacket(